confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 ksqlDB runs as a server which clients connect to in order to issue queries.

-Run this command to connect to the ksqlDB server and enter an interactive command-line interface (CLI) session:
+Run the following command to connect to the ksqlDB server and start an interactive command-line interface (CLI) session.

 ```bash
 docker exec -it ksqldb-cli ksql http://ksqldb-server:8088